Shoulders Down, Inc. and Rising Phoenix T'ai Chi

 T’ai Chi and Qi Gong Experience Summary

-Extensive experience (23 years) in the practice of using T'ai Chi and Qi Gong movements and theory in standard class settings as well as settings which support personal rehabilitation, physical development, and create mental focus, designing sets of work and plans for individuals and groups of special populations such as stroke survivors, Parkinson’s Disease patients, Multiple Sclerosis patients, those with visual impairments and more---Taught as instructor on three NIH grants using T'ai Chi---Guest speaker at 2005 National APTA pre-conference workshop on T'ai Chi and special populations---Provided talk on T'ai Chi and rehabilitation in 2008 for Emory First Year Medical Students Grand Rounds---Taught at Johns Hopkins University, as a visiting instructor on T'ai Chi in classroom behavior management.---Worked with other hospitals with specific programs for special populations.
+Extensive experience in the practice of using T'ai Chi and Qi Gong movements and theory in standard class settings as well as settings which support personal rehabilitation, physical development, and create mental focus, designing sets of work and plans for individuals and groups of special populations such as stroke survivors, Parkinson’s Disease patients, Multiple Sclerosis patients, cancer patients and caregivers, and those with visual impairments and more---Taught as instructor on three NIH grants using T'ai Chi---Speaker at National Aging in Place Conference----Guest speaker at 2005 National APTA pre-conference workshop on T'ai Chi and special populations---Provided talk on T'ai Chi and rehabilitation in 2008 for Emory First Year Medical Students Grand Rounds, and taught doctoral PT candidates full semesters in 2012, 2013---Taught at Johns Hopkins University, as a visiting instructor on T'ai Chi in classroom behavior management.---Worked with other hospitals with specific programs for special populations.

 Education / Training received